 This garden inspired Easter table is filled with vibrant green cabbage, orange carrots and bunnies.
-It reminds me of the story of Peter Rabbit and Mr. Mcgregor’s garden.
+Consequently, it reminds me of the story of Peter Rabbit and Mr. Mcgregor’s garden.
 Galvanized metal, natural materials like jute and sisal and lots of faux greenery add to the outdoor garden theme.
 For the centerpiece, I used a tiered tray and cake stand to add height and emphasis to the table.
-Multiple plates and napkins are layered to create depth and interest with color and pattern.
+In addition, layers of dishes and napkins create depth and interest with color and pattern.
 Read the entire blog post, here.

 This colorful Easter table is fun, whimsical, and kid friendly, too.
 First, paper plates, napkins and straws decorated in pastel colors and Easter motifs set a lighthearted mood.
-I mixed them with white dishes.
-Next, felt and burlap banners are hung for a touch of whimsy.
+My favorite place to find holiday paper products is Homegoods or Target.
+Next, I mixed them with white dishes.
+Then, felt and burlap banners are hung for a touch of whimsy.
 Lastly, the centerpiece is styled with a ‘large than life’ moss bunny and flowers in white pitchers.
 You can read the entire blog post, here.

 Spring time includes some of my favorite motifs like flowers, bunnies and eggs that represent the beginning of new life.
-For this Spring inspired Easter table, I styled white dishes over rattan chargers and filled seed pots with faux hydrangea and chalkboard tags.
+In addition, classic pieces like white dishes over rattan chargers set the table.
+Then, details like paper seed pots filled with faux hydrangea and bunny shaped chalkboard tags add a Spring garden theme.
 For the centerpiece, I used a terrarium filled with seasonal favorites and lots of greenery.
-For more pictures, click here.
+Find more inspiration, here.

-Pages from a vintage hymnals were used to decorate this table.
+This table inspiration comes from a vintage hymnal that I found at an antique shop.
 For instance, torn pages were glued together to create a table runner, filler for glass jars as the centerpiece, and even wall decor.
-My favorite piece is the cup filled with pages, moss and an egg scripted with gold stickers which can serve as place cards.
+For the place cards, I filled a paper seed pot with a folded page, moss and an egg scripted with gold stickers.
 This vintage hymnal inspired Easter table was one of my first blog posts that I had written.
 Read more, here.

 This Easter table is inspired by my two favorite colors, blue and green.
 This color combination is so simple and fresh.
 For the place setting, I used my traditional white dishes and tea towels as napkins.
 You may recognize the centerpiece from another table I set using white pitchers and blue hydrangeas.
 Find more tips and pictures from this simple Easter tablescape, here.

 Thank you for hopping by the blog today to read how to set an Easter table!
-You can find more holiday inspiration on my Pinterest board, here.
+Lastly, uou can find more holiday inspiration on my Pinterest board, here.